SichangHe/sichanghe.github.io/src/blogs/learning_async_rust_wrong.md

 ## Lies: a common learning path

 A primary reason people get started with async Rust is to use certain libraries.
-This is the most prominent in web-related endeavors.
+This is the most prominent if you try Rust for web-related endeavors.
 Consider the following scenario for a Python developer:

 Having heard that Rust is fast like C++ without the SegFault,